-The Project Management and the Organizational Behavior SIGs are recent additions to expand the scope of MARC.
+The Project Management and the Organizational Behavior SIGs expand the scope of MARC.
 The team's expertise include behavioral decision making in project management, justice, creativity, organizational politics, workplace stressors and psychological stressors.
 The SIG researchers have various publications in the above mentioned areas and are interested in working with industry to improve organizational practices.

 The MARC Team

 The MARC team is lead by the Director MARC, Dr. Sadia Nadeem and Deputy Directors Dr. Muhammad Abbas and Dr. Shuja ul Islam.
-The core team also includes Dr. Ayub Siddiqui, Ms. Ayesha Bano and Ms. Sara Qazi.
-Other faculty members, researcher and students join the MARC team on a project by project basis.
+The core team also includes Dr. Ayub Siddiqui, Dr. Abdul Wahab and Ms. Ayesha Bano.
+Other faculty members, researchers and students join the MARC team on a project by project basis.
 The team is committed to taking projects which contribute to the body of knowledge, yet at the same time provide a bridge between academia and practice.
 Businesses interested in initiating projects under MARC are welcome to contact the MARC team.

 Contact emails for projects in various areas are: